Reasons To Strive For Financial Independence And What It Feels Like

 If your finances are secure, you no longer have to put up with verbal abuse or harassment in the workplace.
 If you don't need to rely on a job for money, you are much more able to speak freely.

 When you are financially independent, you are more confident to speak your mind when you see an injustice.
-The reason is because your survival doesn't depend on your reputation, a person, or a company.
+Your survival doesn't depend on your reputation, a person, or a company.
+Let me share a small example.

 One time, a tennis opponent quit his match after being down 4-6, 1-5, 30-all because of a close baseline call I had made.
 It was clearly out, but he disagreed.
 He started cussing at me so I walked right up to his face.
 I told him not only was he a sore loser, he best apologize for swearing at me.